club, ceremonial with mirror board

 Motifs and Patterns

-Condition: Good.
+Condition: The club is in good condition.
 It is missing a number of inset brass tacks on one edge and in the centre of the circles.

 Date of Acquisition by the Institution: 1962